Capital city: Georgetown

 Principal exports: Sugar, gold, bauxite, alumina, rice, shrimp, molasses, rum, timberpetroleum

 Guyana is the only country in South America to have English as its official language, although Creole patois is spoken widely throughout the country as the lingua franca.
 Other languages include Lokono, Chinese and Caribbean Hindustani.
+34.8% of the population is Protestant, 24.8% is Hindu, 21.1% practices several other forms of Christianity, 7.1% is Roman Catholic, 6.8% is Muslim, and 0.5% is Rastafarian whilst the remaining population practices either no religion or remain unspecified.

 the Dutch established trading posts upriver in about 1580 and were later joined by other Europeans in the 18th century.
 The British officially took control in 1814, and the land of Demerara, Berbice, and Essequibo were united in 1831 to form what was then called “British Guiana”

 The discovery of gold in 1879 coupled with an economic boom in the 1890s greatly supported the development of the territory.
 Positive changes led to gradual increase of power held by locally elected officials; however, all changes were reverted in the reforms of 1928 whereby all power was revested into the governor and the Colonial Office.
 Due to widespread opposition, a new constitution was drafted, mandating universal suffrage, a bicameral legislature, and a ministerial system in 1953, although it was suspended in the same year and only reinstated in 1957.
 In the subsequent elections the People’s Progressive Party won twice, however there were allegations by the People’s National Congress (PNC; split from the PPP) that the system was favouring the Indo-Guyanese, and ultimately the government revised the system for more proportional representation.
 After which, the PNC created a coalition with another conservative party, with Forbes Burnham as leader, and won the 1964 elections; ultimately Burnham became the Prime Minister of Guyana when they gained independence on May 26th, 1966.
-Guyana became a republic within British Commonwealth in 1970, and Burnham went on to become the country’s 1st executive president when the constitution was revised in 1980.
+Guyana became a republic within British Commonwealth in 1970, and Burnham went on to become the country’s first executive president when the constitution was revised in 1980.
 He was succeeded by Desmond Hoyte of the same party in 1985 but lost to PPP leader Cheddi Jagan in 1992.

 1780-1813 Guyana changes hands several times between the Dutch, French and British.